Network Security and Attacks in Blockchains

 In decentralized networks like Bitcoin, nodes cannot simultaneously maintain connections with all other nodes due to inherent connection limits, typically connecting to only a subset of available nodes.
 For instance, Bitcoin limits nodes to a maximum of 125 connections.

-The process of launching an eclipse attack involves a malicious actor targeting a specific node—such as a miner, a well-connected node, or one associated with a particular organization or user—with the intention of isolating it from the rest of the network.
-The attacker constructs a botnet, a network of nodes under their control, positioned to intercept and dominate all connections to the targeted node.
-This strategic positioning allows the attacker to monopolize the target node's connections, effectively controlling all information the node receives and transmits.
+The process of launching an eclipse attack involves a malicious actor targeting a specific node - such as a miner, an influential node, or one linked to a particular organization or user - with the goal of isolating it from the rest of the network.
+The attacker builds a botnet, a collection of nodes under their control, positioned so they can intercept and dominate all incoming and outgoing connections to the targeted node.
+By monopolizing these connections, the attacker gains full control over the information the node receives and transmits.

 As a result of this attack, the botnet can feed false information to the isolated node, obscuring its view of legitimate transactions or blocks and potentially leading to fraudulent activities such as double spending.